Goniothalamus malayanus: Reproductive biology

 The pollen of G. malayanus is shed as permanent tetrads.

 Habitat and distribution

-It has been observed growing in lowland forests and the drier parts of peat swamp forests at altitudes of 1–400 meters.
+It has been observed growing in lowland rain forests and the drier parts of peat swamp forests from sea level to 400 metres elevation.

 Uses

 Bioactive molecules extracted from its tissues have been reported to have antibacterial activity in tests with Gram positive and Gram negative bacteria.